Feeding the ducks

 Snails, slugs and worms: Gather snails, slugs and worms from your back garden (but only if you do not use herbicides or pesticides.)

 Duck food pellets: Online retailers sell these specially designed pellets as a nutritional complete food made just for ducks.
-Some versions are ever designed to float in the water.
+Some versions are even designed to float in the water.

 When to stop feeding